Fang Chih: Information Ministry activities

 Gu Shunzhang was executed in Suzhou in December 1934 or June 1935.

 By 1935, the counterintelligence situation had quieted down with most of the Communist networks significantly weakened.
 Fang was an elected to become a member of the Kuomintang Central Executive Committee, attending the Kuomintang 5th National Congress in November where he was confirmed as Deputy Minister of Propaganda.
-He was also transferred again, this time to Tsingtao Municipality and served as the KMT Chairman of the region.
+He was also transferred again, this time to Qingdao Municipality and served as the KMT Chairman of the region.

 CC Clique

 As Deputy Minister of Propaganda in the period leading up to war with Japan between 1931 and 1937, Fang began to focus his activities on exploiting what he perceived to be a growing division between a majority of the Japanese population being largely desirous of peace and a minority of pro-militant actors supporting an invasion of China policy embedded in high places within the Japanese government since the tenure of Tanaka Giichi as Prime Minister and headed contemporarily by Prime Minister Hideki Tojo.
 In around 1935, Fang organized a daily radio broadcast in Japanese operating from two pseudo official Japanese stations located in Fukuoka and Nagasaki respectively.
 The messages conveyed were on the mutual destruction that war would bring to both nations, the shared history and culture between Japan and the ROC.